intermezzio/sonr/docs/articles/reference/ADR-OVERVIEW.md

 displayed_sidebar: resourcesSidebar
 ---

-# Prysm ADR Guide
+# ADR Guide
-This guide serves as a walkthrough for ADRs 001-006.
+This guide serves as a walkthrough for ADRs 001-009.
 It provides a high level overview of each ADR with a special emphasis on interactions with the blockchain.

 ## Introduction
 An Architecture Decision Record (ADR) is a document which describes in detail a significant addition to the Sonr platform.
 This includes a high level description all the way down to specific methods to be added.
 This guide will link each ADR for reference, but the blockchain interactions for each ADR will be synthesized and documented here.